TobiNeu/FlagQuiz/README.md

 # FlagQuiz
 Do you know all country flags of the world?
-Check your skills with this little quiz.
+Check your skills with this little quiz (German).

 requirements:
 kivy